President and CEO

 Pate’s involvement in Atlanta’s sports industry includes serving on the boards of Atlanta Sports Council, Chick-fil-A Peach Bowl and Chick-fil-A College Football Hall of Fame.
 He is also vice president of the Atlanta Host Committee, which managed the 2018 College Football Playoff National Championship and will manage Super Bowl LIII in 2019 and 2020 NCAA Men’s Final Four.

-He is also a leader in the nation’s hospitality industry, serving on the board of directors of U.S. Travel Association and is chair-elect of Destinations International.
+He is also a leader in the nation’s hospitality industry, serving on the board of directors of U.S. Travel Association and is the 2018-2019 chair of Destinations International

 A native of Atlanta, Pate grew up in Decatur and attended Georgia State University where he received his undergraduate degree in journalism and his graduate degree in communications.